zzenonn/CoursePages/index.md

 # Read the Readme Assignment

-If you haven't noticed, there is a [Read the Readme Assignment](https://moodle.ateneo.edu/mod/assign/view.php?id=15138) posted on Moodle.
-To complete that assignment, complete all the instructions in this Readme, mark it as complete (there should be a checkbox next to the activity) and submit the word "Yes" in the assignment.
+If you haven't noticed, there is a Read the Readme Assignment posted on Canvas.
+To complete that assignment, complete all the instructions in this Readme, and submit the word "Yes" in the assignment.

 Congratulations!
 You've read your first Readme for this class!